NaNameUz3r/html_parser/README.md

 cd sitemap_get && go run sitemap_gen.go --url https://example.com
 ```

+Or download binariy from [releases](https://github.com/NaNameUz3r/sitemap_gen/releases).

-The script will output a site-map.xml file in the current directory, by default.
+The program will output a site-map.xml file in the current directory, by default.
 You can change this behavior with --out key.
 Default depth search set to 10 links, you can change this with --depth key.

 ### Limitations